 Unreported child support payments kept by the client are used to figure an overpayment.
-Up to $50 per month is deducted from these payments for pass through.
+Up to $100 per month for one child, or up to $200 for two or more children is deducted from these payments for pass through.
 See PM 08-01-07-f for policy on pass through payments.

 Pass through payments sent in error and overpaid pass through payments that were not used to figure a cash payment are overpaid TANF benefits.